top of page

 6 Ways to Advocate for Yourself

 Advocating for yourself in your career is an important aspect of professional development.
-However, many people struggle to effectively promote their skills and accomplishments, leading to missed opportunities and stunted growth.
+However, many struggle to effectively promote their skills and accomplishments, leading to missed opportunities and stunted growth.
 Here are six ways to be a better advocate for yourself in your career:

 Tune in to the 2B Bolder podcast to hear how successful women practice advocating for themselves.